 This PhD study focuses on developing recommendations for Higher Education Institutions and government bodies on how to adopt equitable practices for Early Childhood students.

-This research looks at how a highly qualified education sector improves the lives of children, in particular those from low socio-economic backgrounds - and will make recommendations for academic staff on how to adopt equitable practices for all students.
+This research looks at how a highly qualified education sector improves the lives of children, in particular those from low socio-economic backgrounds - and aims to make recommendations for academic staff on how to adopt equitable practices for all students.

 Froebel began training teachers in 1833 and this legacy continued by his students on a global scale resulting in the training of 5000 women by 1908 (Ailwood, 2007; Liebschner, 1992; May, 1997; Read, 2013; Weston, 2008; Wiebe, 1896).

 This legacy continues the drive to improve qualifications for those working in Early Childhood, often referred to as ‘professionalising the workforce’ (Colmer, 2017; Dalli, Miller, and Urban, 2012; Lightfoot and Frost, 2015; Osgood, 2010; Tucker, 2004).